nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 {{/panel}}

 Ubuntu for instance does not supply FFmpeg with libfaac (AAC format) support.
 So you must compile FFmpeg from sources with `--enable-libfaac` option.
-Or run [the Nuxeo script for compiling FFmpeg](https://github.com/nuxeo/ffmpeg-nuxeo). **You should build the ffmpeg executable on a separate machine than your Nuxeo Platform server machine, and then install the result on the machine where you set up Nuxeo Platform.**
+Or run [the Nuxeo script for compiling FFmpeg](https://github.com/nuxeo/ffmpeg-nuxeo). **You should build the FFmpeg executable on a separate machine than your Nuxeo Platform server machine, and then install the result on the machine where you set up Nuxeo Platform.**
 You can do it manually as follow, but the recommended way is to use our "in-docker-build": [https://github.com/nuxeo/nuxeo-tools-docker/tree/master/ffmpeg](https://github.com/nuxeo/nuxeo-tools-docker/tree/master/ffmpeg).

 Other options are: